UPDATED APRIL 2022

 There are two styles called cropped.
 They both stop on or around the waist.
 The first has deep ribbing.
 The ribbing covers the waist and a bit north.
 They look great tucked neatly into a skirt or jeans.

-You will see these everywhere as they are very much in fashion.
+You will see these everywhere as they are very much in fashion (in 2020).
 But take a look at the model.
 She’s probably very young and skinny.

 If your slim waist is your best feature then this is the cardi for you.
 If not, then don’t even think about it.